Dratui/AI-Arena/src/games/ReadMe.md

-The main functions needed to initialize the game objects are :
+The main functions needed to initialize game objects are :

     - is_over : returns a tuple, with the first item being True if the game is over, and False if it is not and the second being the player that win